aarentai/Digits-Recognition-Neuron-Network/readme.txt

-The compilation environment is Visual Studio. network.cpp and network.h are bp neural network source code, the compiler needs Intel's mkl library. knn.cpp, knnm.cpp and wknn.cpp are knn algorithm and optimized version of the source code respectively.
+The compilation environment is Visual Studio. network.cpp and network.h are bp neural network source code, the compiler needs Intel's mkl library.
 All programs output to submit.csv

 Introduction